nasa-gibs/worldview/config/default/common/config/metadata/stories/california_british_columbia_wildfires_summer_2018/step003.md

-<p>From this zoom level we can see
-the iceberg is located in the region of the Antarctica closest to the southern tip of South America.</p>

-<p>Let’s see if we can get a better view
-of the event by changing the
-map projection.
-Click the Globe icon and select “Antarctic”.
-This will show the map with a Antarctic Polar
-Stereographic projection (WGS 84 /
-EPSG:3031). </p>
+<p>As we can see from this view, most of the fires are clustered within the naational parks of Sutherland River Provincial Park, Tweedsmuir Provincial Park, Kluskail Lake Provincial Park and the Nadina River.</p>

+<p>Let's go back in time a few weeks to see if we can discover when and why these fires started.</p>